petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/setting-up-sso.md

 1. Navigate to _Control Panel_ &rarr; _Users and Organizations_.
 Verify that Jane Newton's account came into Liferay and that she was automatically assigned to the `Okta-IT` Liferay user group.

     ![Jane Newton's account has been created in Liferay.](./setting-up-sso/images/06.png)

+!!! note
+    Okta SSO was enabled in this exercise.
+Feel free to disable it as you continue this Liferay course.

 ## Further Reading